spencerbertsch1/AI/ConstraintSatisfaction/report.md

 After much tinkering the CSP solver now works as expected for each problem.

-The optimal solution for the map-coloring problem was found after searching 8 nodes, and the optimal solution to the circuits' problem was found after searching 26 nodes.
-The heuristics and inference generally improved or did not change the performance of the algorithms, and in some cases the heuristics caused the circuits' problem to visit more nodes than vanilla backtracking with no heuristics at all.
+The optimal solution for the map-coloring problem was found after searching 7 nodes, and the optimal solution to the circuits' problem was found after searching 19 nodes.
+The heuristics and inference generally improved or did not change the performance of the algorithms.
+In the case of map-coloring, the optimal performance was achieved when all of the heuristics and inference were activated at the same time.

-**Optimal solution for the map-coloring problem:**
+### Optimal solution for the map-coloring problem:

 ```
 Constraint Satisfaction Problem: Map Coloring